cairis-platform/cairis/docs/gro.rst

 Obstacles are coloured with a shade of red based on the probability set when defining the obstacle.
 The probability can be a real number between 0 and 1, where the default value is 0.

-For details on how to print obstacle models as SVG files, see the `Generating Documentation`_ section.
+For details on how to print obstacle models as SVG files, see :doc:`Generating Documentation </gendoc>`.

 Adding, updating, and deleting requirements